 How to use Gentian

 - Cold extract: Put a piece of gentian root (the size of a hazelnut: around 10g) in a liter of cold water.
 Steep for four or five hours.
 Drink three cups daily before meals.
-Some anise seeds can be added during the process to reduce its intensely bitter flavor; however, sweetening is advised against it.
+Some anise seeds can be added during the process to reduce their intensely bitter flavor; however, sweetening is advised against it.

 - Decoction